ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

-If the proxy receives UDP payloads that don't correspond to any mapping i.e. no compression for the given target was ever established and a mapping for uncompressed or any target is missing, the proxy simply drops the packet.
+If the proxy receives UDP payloads that don't correspond to any mapping i.e. no compression for the given target was ever established and a mapping for uncompressed or any target is missing, the proxy will either drop the datagram or temporarily buffer it (see {{Section 5 of CONNECT-UDP}}).

 # Security Considerations